 Enhancing your photos with lighting effects and filters

 Creating social media banners for Facebook, Twitter, and LinkedIn

 Exporting your images out of GIMP for use in print or web projects

-PLUS hours of Bonus Photo Editing Tutorials, Design Tutorials, and Photo Manipulation Tutorials (including GIMP 2.10 tutorials) at the end of the course!
+PLUS you'll get access to over 10 hours of Bonus Photo Editing Tutorials, Graphic Design Tutorials, and Photo Manipulation Tutorials (including GIMP 2.10 tutorials) at the end of the course - commercial free - to help you further develop and acquire new GIMP skills!
 Tutorials cover a wide range of topics, including: